uberspark/uberspark/src/experimental-toolchain/uobjrtl/crt/README.rst

-home to uobject C runtime library providing basic facilities such as memory and string manipulation
+namespace for uobject C runtime library providing basic facilities such as memory and string manipulation

 organization of this folder is as below: